-A complaint must be initiated within twenty (20) instructional days of the alleged act or decision.
-If the alleged circumstance or act occurs during the last twenty (20) instructional days of the Spring semester, the complaint must be made prior to the end of the third Friday of the fall semester.
+A grievance must be initiated within twenty (20) instructional days of the alleged act or decision.
+If the alleged circumstance or act occurs during the last twenty (20) instructional days of the Spring semester, the grievance must be made prior to the end of the third Friday of the Fall semester.

-- Step 1 Discuss the problem with the individual involved or his/her counselor. - Step 2 If a mutually satisfactory understanding has not been reached with the other person, the student may, within five (5) days, present the complaint to the immediate supervisor.
+- Step 1 The student may discuss the problem with the individual or the individual's supervisor. - Step 2 If a mutually satisfactory understanding has not been reached with the other person, the student may, within five (5) instructional days, present the student grievance to the immediate supervisor.